-Fee: IB evaluation fee as appropriate
+Fee: IB Exam Fee as appropriate

 Learning Recommendations: Students should be able to analyze and synthesize information to construct written and oral arguments.
-IB diploma candidates must take this course.
+IB Diploma candidates must take this course.

-General Description: Theory of Knowledge examines the assumptions, concepts, and problems underlying the basic disciplines of history, mathematics, language and physical and social sciences, and the arts, and provides students with an elementary understanding of the interrelationships among those disciplines.
+General Description: IB Theory of Knowledge (TOK) examines the assumptions, concepts, and problems underlying the basic disciplines of history, mathematics, language and physical and social sciences, and the arts, and provides students with an elementary understanding of the interrelationships among those disciplines.
 In this class, students will inquire into the ways one has constructed knowledge, the ways one judges the value of knowledge, the ways knowledge is conveyed, and the relationship between knowledge and values.